kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 |__ sub-<label>_ses-<label>_space-T2w_desc-QALAS_T2map.nii.gz
 ```

-## QSIPrep (`qsiprep/`) 🚧
+## QSIPrep (`qsiprep/`)
 The QSIPrep pipeline is used for preprocessing the HBCD diffusion-weighted MRI (dMRI) data.
 Preprocessing includes head motion correction, susceptibility distortion correction, MP-PCA denoising, coregistration to T1w images, ANTS spatial normalization, and tissue segmentation.
-For readability, the `figures/` folder contents (contains all `svg` and `gif` files rendered in the visual report) are not listed.
+The QSIPrep derivatives are then passed to [QSIRecon](#qsirecon-qsirecon-) for reconstruction.
+Please see a full description of this pipeline on their [webpage](https://qsiprep.readthedocs.io/en/latest/).
+Below, for readability, the `figures/` folder contents (contains all `svg` and `gif` files rendered in the visual report) are not listed.
 Actual filenames may also include `run-<label>`.

 ```
 anat/